prokube-ai/kubeflow-examples/kf-notebooks/mnist-vae/README.md

 # Minimal Example: MNIST VAE with Kubeflow

 This example demonstrates a) how Kubeflow notebooks can be used as a full-featured Python IDE, and b) how Kubeflow's TensorBoard feature can be utilized for tracking PyTorch training sessions.
 This repository contains a minimal example of a Variational Autoencoder (VAE) designed to generate MNIST images as a generative model.

 ## Installation

-In this directory, run:
+This example uses [Poetry](https://python-poetry.org/) to set up an environment.
+You can install it with `pip install poetry`.

+Install the environment by running in this directory:

 ```sh
 poetry install